 Jaundice: If the gallstone leaves the gallbladder and gets stuck in the bile duct it may block the passage of bile into the intestine.
 The bile will then seep into the bloodstream, causing signs of jaundice.

 In most cases, this complication will require the surgical removal of the gallstone.
 For some people, the gallstone eventually passes into the intestine.

 Pancreatitis: If a small gallstone passes through the bile duct and blocks the pancreatic duct, or causes a reflux of liquids and bile into the duct, an individiual may develop pancreatitis.

 Vegetarians have a lower risk of developing gallstones.

-Some factors that increase the risk of developing gallstones, such as age, sex and ethnic origin cannot be altered.
+Some factors that increase the risk of developing gallstones, such as age, sex, and ethnic origin, cannot be altered.

 Many experts say that a diet low in fat and high in fruit and vegetables, including plenty of dietary fiber, may help protect people from developing gallstones.

 Controlling bodyweight may also help prevent the formation of gallstones.
 However, crash dieting and rapid weight loss increase the risk of developing gallstones.
+Moderation is advised.